sveltejs/svelte/.changeset/early-hounds-float.md

 'svelte': patch
 ---

-fix: ensure onMount correctly fires when used externally
+fix: ensure onMount correctly fires when new expressions are used